Subtracting binary numbers - Calculator

 101100

 Then, starting from the right, try to subtract the digit of the bottom number from the digit of the top number for each column.
-If the difference is 0 or 1, it is written to the result.
+If the difference is 0 or 1, it is written to the solution.

 10010101